gift-surg/NiftyMIC/README.md

 * Gholipour, A., Rollins, C. K., Velasco-Annis, C., Ouaalam, A., Akhondi-Asl, A., Afacan, O., Ortinau, C. M., Clancy, S., Limperopoulos, C., Yang, E., Estroff, J. A. & Warfield, S. K. (2017).
 A normative spatiotemporal MRI atlas of the fetal brain for automatic segmentation and analysis of early brain growth.
 Scientific Reports 7, 476.

-and follow the license agreement as described in [`data/templates/LICENSE`](data/templates/LICENSE).
+and abide by the license agreement as described in [`data/templates/LICENSE`](data/templates/LICENSE).

 ### SRR Methods for Motion Corrected (or Static) Data